noname31157/DKC/README.md

 # DKC: Data-driven and Knowledge-guided Causal Discovery

 DKC is a Python-based framework for causal discovery that utilizes observational data and knowledge constraints to estimate causal graphs.
-This project provides tools to load datasets, estimate causal structures, and evaluate results using metrics like Adjacency Confusion, Arrow Confusion, and Structural Hamming Distance (SHD).
+This project provides tools to load datasets and prior knowledge, estimate causal structures, and evaluate results using metrics like Adjacency Confusion, Arrow Confusion, and Structural Hamming Distance (SHD).

 ## Table of Contents
 - [Installation](#installation)